TriesteCitizen/ctf-writeups/README.md

 - Use decryption tools and Hash Analyzers (ROT, Vigenère Cipher, md5/4)
 - SQL Injection
 - Network Inspection
+- Web Shells (malicious script that can be uploaded to a web server)
 - Brute Forcing (with tools like hydra (e.g. Agent Sudo)
 - curl (-A to specify User-Agent. -L to follow any redirects)
 - Command Injection (modify payload according to given program/check for environment variables)